-Average Community SCORES for two of the nine service types are above 4.0 (4.1).
-These indicate moderate positive change for those service types.
+Average Community SCOREs for three service types - Education and skills training (Community Centres); Indigenous social participation; and Community sector coordination - ranged from 4.1 to 4.5.
+These SCOREs indicate moderate positive change for those service types.

-Average Community SCORES for six service types ranged from between 3.1-3.9, indicating positive change, though limited, with moderate engagement.
-Average Community SCORE for the remaining service type was 2.8, indicating limited change with emerging engagement.
-Further interrogation is needed to understand client needs with respect to these service types and the extent to which practice can reflect that.
+Average Community SCOREs for another three service types - Social participation (Community Centres); Community engagement; and Social participation (Community Support) ranged from 3.5 to 3.9.
+These SCOREs indicate positive change, though limited, with moderate engagement.

+The average Community SCORE for Advocacy/support was 2.2 and for Information/advice/referral, 2.4.
+These SCOREs indicate limited change with emerging engagement.
+The average Community SCORE for the remaining service type, Education and skills training (Community Support) was 1.8, indicating no change.
+Further interrogation is needed to understand client needs with respect to these service types.

-Figure 22 Average Community SCOREs in the Community Strengthening stream in ISSNSW
+Figure 22 Average Community SCOREs in the Community Strengthening stream in MNCNENNSW